 Timothy Nohe, Professor

 Professor Timothy Nohe lead Voltage is Sound, Voltage is Drawing, a workshop event encouraging people of all ages to become active creators of live technological art and mathematically derived music and drawings, as part of the The MEGAPOLIS Audio Festival in Philadelphia on September 16, 2017.
 Professor Nohe lead interdisciplinary workshops with engineers and artists on analog modular video synthesis as part of a residency at Nanyang Technological University, Singapore, September 19 – October 1, 2017.
-In November, his work will be featured in a solo exhibition at the Kohl Gallery, Washington College, Chestertown, MD, where he will also be presenting performances and workshops in collaboration with UMBC Professor of Dance Carol Hess and Baltimore Dance Project at the Gibson Center for the Arts.
+In November, his work was featured in a solo exhibition at the Kohl Gallery, Washington College, Chestertown, MD, where he also presented performances and workshops in collaboration with UMBC Professor of Dance Carol Hess, and Baltimore Dance Project at the Gibson Center for the Arts.
 Professor Nohe composed and recorded the score for Matter, Energy, Human for Deep Vision Dance Company, which will be presented in a performance on October 22 at the Cultural Center at the newly renovated Harve de Grace Opera House.